Contrast-Security-OSS/docs/content/installation/webserver/WebserverAgentConfig.md

 Contrast-Service is controlled by the configuration file located at */etc/contrast/webserver/contrast_security.yaml*.

-This YAML file controls how the Webserver agent is represented to the Contrast application (and shown in the UI).
+This YAML file controls how the Proxy agent is represented to the Contrast application (and shown in the UI).
 The default configuration installed with the contrast-service Linux package has most necessary items filled in; however, you must add the location of the Contrast application and API key.
 You must also configure how you want your agent represented to the Contrast application.

 * **server**:
   * **name**: Override the reported server name. <br> Example: `test-server-1`